 “Flannel cut with pinking shears is a good no sew option.
 I like two layer flannel so I sew mine but one layer works great, too.”
 Kara Ann E.

-Do you have any secrets to making homemade wipes?
+Do you have any secrets to making homemade cloth baby wipes?
 Please share below!

 - Homemade Laundry Detergent